SHEIN is a global fashion and lifestyle e-retailer committed to making the beauty of fashion accessible to all.

 We are committed to using materials with a lower environmental impact and preferred performance properties that meet high quality and safety standards to protect both people and the planet.

-evoluSHEIN by Design is our product initiative aimed at accelerating the use of preferred materials and scaling responsible manufacturing processes.
-Through this program, SHEIN is testing new, sustainably focused materials, technologies and production processes, and providing a launchpad for scaling sustainable product innovation and education for our designers.
+In 2022, SHEIN launched evoluSHEIN by Design, our product initiative aimed at accelerating the use of preferred materials and scaling responsible manufacturing processes.
+Through this initiative, SHEIN is testing new, more sustainable materials, technologies and production processes, and providing a launchpad for scaling sustainable product innovation and education for our designers.
+Garments sold through this initiative must consist of at least 30% preferred materials and be produced by suppliers that have received high social compliance verification through third-party audits.

 With evoluSHEIN by Design, we aim to promote responsible materials and manufacturing methods:

-• We use preferred materials with a low carbon footprint, such as recycled polyester in place of virgin polyester fibers.
+• We use preferred materials with a lower carbon footprint, such as recycled polyester in place of virgin polyester fibers.

 • We collaborate with our suppliers and organizations such as Canopy to source wood-derived materials like viscose from suppliers that do not endanger vital ancient forests.